Enable passwordless security key sign-in (preview)

 Prepare devices for preview

-Devices that you will be piloting with must be running Windows 10 version 1809 or higher.
+Azure AD joined devices that you pilot with must run Windows 10 version 1809 or higher.
 The best experience is on Windows 10 version 1903 or higher.

 Enable passwordless authentication method